-When it comes to the best school supplies for college students in 2021, the list looks very different from when I went to college.
+When it comes to the best school supplies for college students, the list looks very different from when I went to college.
 For starters there weren’t any online classes let alone digital textbooks.
 In addition, we bought all of our textbooks–and then sold them back to the bookstore at the end of the semester.
 Finally, we took all of our notes by hand.

 Yeah, I know, I’m making myself sound ancient.
 But buying school supplies for college really was different just a few years ago.
-In 2021 there are extra challenges, what with so many colleges and universities likely offering classes online.
+This year there are extra challenges, what with so many colleges and universities likely offering classes online.

 So, even though I’m ancient, lol, I can help you figure out the best school supplies for college.
 Thankfully, I have two college-aged daughters who continue to need school supplies for their classes.
 This is relevant whether one of my daughters is going to a science lab on campus or her sister is taking her metadata class at night online.